RuthwikBg/Gathering-Scraping-Munging-and-Cleaning-Data/README.md

-# Assignment 3 - Gathering, Scraping, Munging and Cleaning Data
+# Gathering, Scraping, Munging and Cleaning Data

 The objective of this project is to build a collect, clean and build Accidents database .
 The primary source of extraction is data repositories from web and the data is cleaned to obtain a consistent dataset.
 Furthermore, the dataset was cleaned and audited to make it unique and error free.
 Data was successfully loaded in Database.